Croatian diaspora: New Zealand

-3,200 between 1945 and 1970.

-Arrivals during the 1990s, fleeing the conflict in former Yugoslavia.

-The main destination for settlers was the Northland gum fields where the young boys were sent to dig Kauri tree gum from swamps which until the 1950s was used to varnish wooden furniture and the likes.
+The main destination for settlers was the Northland gum fields where the young boys were sent to dig Kauri tree gum from swamps.
+Until the 1950s, the gum was used to varnish wooden furniture and the likes.
 Here on these fields, Croats were treated as outcasts by the British Empire and called 'Austrians' because of the passport they carried.
 They were looked at with suspicion, mainly because they would share profits and send money back to their villages in Dalmatia.
 Many British settlers who worked the same fields resented the Dalmatian gum-diggers, whom they nicknamed "Dallies", a term which is still occasionally used.
 On these fields as outcasts, the Croatian immigrants were thrown together with the other outcasts, the native Māori people who having many of the same view points and coming from villages themselves got on extremely well.

 Many Croatian men married Māori women as they came to New Zealand as bachelors before a bride could be sent from their home village.
 The local Maori called them Tarara because they spoke in Croatian very fast.
 Many Māori nowadays refer to themselves as Tarara and carry Croatian family names.
 Miss New Zealand 2010 Cody Yerkovich (spelled in Croatian as Jerković) is an example of the Māori Croatian mix Tarara.

-In modern times Croatian immigrants have continued to arrive, with many starting their own business with the abundance of good soil and land.
+In modern times, Croatian immigrants have continued to arrive, with many starting their own business with the abundance of good soil and land.
 Many turned to work similar to what they did back in Dalmatia, such as vineyards, orchards and fishing.
 Some notable companies in the wine industry are Delegat, Nobilo, Selak, Villa Maria, Montana and Kuemue River Wines, all owned by Croatian families.

-In fishing there are two big companies, the first being Talley's Seafood founded in 1936, by Ivan Peter Talijancich (spelled Talijančić in Croatian) established Talley's in Motueka, New Zealand, and the second being Simunovich (spelled Šimunović in Croatian) Fisheries Limited which has thrived and become a large company from deep sea scampi.
+In fishing, there are two big companies, the first being Talley's Seafood founded in 1936, by Ivan Peter Talijancich (spelled Talijančić in Croatian) established Talley's in Motueka, New Zealand, and the second being Simunovich (spelled Šimunović in Croatian) Fisheries Limited which has thrived and become a large company from deep sea scampi.

-In sport many small clubs and associations have come and gone, but Central United formerly Central Croatia SC formed in 1962 is still going to this day.
+In sport, many small clubs and associations have come and gone.
+However, Central United (formerly Central Croatia SC) formed in 1962; the club is still going to this day.
 The football club, formed by a group of young Croatian immigrants from Dalmatia, played initially in the lower division of the Northern League before rising to become one of New Zealand's top football clubs by the late 1990s.

 Central United FC were the New Zealand champions in 1999, 2001 and were runner-up in 1998.
 Central United FC also won the Chatham Cup in 1997, 1998, 2005 and 2007 and were runners-up in 2000 and 2001.
 Their home ground is at Kiwitea Street Stadium, in Sandringham (Auckland).